MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-234-update.md

 ---
 author: ckanyika
 ms.author: ckanyika
-ms.date: 2/8/2024
+ms.date: 2/9/2024
 ms.topic: include
 ---

-### General availability of Workload identity federation for Azure Resource Manager service connections
+### Workload identity federation for Azure Resource Manager service connections is now generally available

 In September, we [announced](https://devblogs.microsoft.com/devops/public-preview-of-workload-identity-federation-for-azure-pipelines/) the ability to configure Azure service connections without using a secret.
 Since then, many customers have adopted this feature and we're excited to announce this capability is now generally available.